 • Event organizers are expected to enforce MRCA robot construction rules, including weapon safety and failsafe requirements.

 • For antweight competitions, the arena must have at least 12 square feet of floor space to fight in.
 The minimum wall length is 3.5ft.
-The minimum ceiling height is 18”.
+The minimum ceiling height is 18” Recommended is 6'x6' nominal with 36" ceiling height.

 • In most cases, arena doors must allow for side access to the arena.
 Top-down access doors can be considered for arenas that are low to the ground if they’re easy to use, but they will need to be reviewed and approved by the MRCA board.